-- Each player chooses 1 to keep and returns the rest.
+- 12. Deal 3 random Side Quests to each player.
+Each player chooses 1 to keep and returns the rest.
 Some Side Quests reward the player who completes them with powerful Legendary cards (this is the only way to acquire Legendary cards).
 Legendary cards (such as Vampire Acolyte below) have a pile of platinum coins at the bottom of the card, as well as the Legendary keyword.
 Players should review any Legendary cards rewarded by their Side Quest, as they may greatly alter your game strategy.
 Keep your Side Quest secret so other players do not know your strategy until you need to reveal it to collect its reward. - 13.
 Next, each player chooses 1 Guild Sponsorship; these are cards which give you bonuses for focusing on particular Class-strategies in the game.
 Place these next to your Player Board as indicated. - 14.
 Put all unchosen Side Quests, Legendary cards, and Guild Sponsorships back in the box.
 They will not be needed again.
 Make sure that no Legendary cards get into the Treasure deck.